 In addition, simplified processes, with single-minded objectives, aimed at hitting targets and promoting collaborative agreements is a great way of ensuring that benefits are achieved and sustained.

-Trust the people to do their jobs – give them the right tools, be clear on the objectives and reward them appropriately and the savings will materialise.
+Trust the people to do their jobs – give them the right tools, be clear on the objectives and reward them appropriately and the savings will materialize.

-Create an environment where your users do not have to be procurement experts to undertake their buying legally, efficiently and in a manner that clearly demonstrates best value for money for the organisation.
+Create an environment where your users do not have to be procurement experts to undertake their buying legally, efficiently and in a manner that clearly demonstrates best value for money for the organization.

 Work out what is needed